Bethenny Frankel Swears Lisa Rinna And Kyle Richards Did Not Release Puppy Gate Article

 “Furthermore, any “takedown” accusations are absurd.
 Sometimes, a group gets fatigued from a castmates’ actions & communicates on & off camera.
 [Kyle Richards] is real friends with [Lisa Vanderpump] & I was expressing that LVP is not one to take that lying down,” Bethenny continued.

-Lisa Vanderpump continues to deny leaking the story to Radar Online, and no one has claimed any role in the situation.
-Fans are eagerly awaiting the reunion where hopefully new details will come to light.
+Lisa Vanderpump continues to deny leaking the story to Radar Online, and no one has owned up to any role in the situation.
+Fans are eagerly awaiting the reunion, where hopefully new details will come to light.

 The Real Housewives of New York airs every Wednesday night at 9 p.m.
-EST on Bravo.
+ET on Bravo.
 The Real Housewives of Beverly Hills airs every Tuesday night at 9 p.m.
-EST on Bravo.
+ET on Bravo.